 Many of the puzzles vary in difficulty from simple item placement puzzles to more devious types that require the manipulation of a number of elements in order to achieve the objective.
 Towards the end, the puzzle difficulty ramps up significantly.
 The game also allows some backtracking and exploration aside from the ending sequence where it becomes linear.

-Difficulty levels determine how damaging enemies are and whether or not the inventory automatically uses the correct item (if it is present in your inventory) when clicking on certain puzzles.
+Difficulty levels determine how damaging enemies are and whether or not the inventory automatically uses the correct item (if it is present in the inventory) when clicking on certain puzzles.
 Rebecca, although she's not seen in the game when she "joins" Adam, voices her own observations on certain items and events.
 The inventory also includes references to previous characters and items discussed between NPCs as an in-game journal.

 Players can use the mouse to drive their movement through the game and interact with its environment, or use both the mouse and keyboard with one used for movement and the other (the mouse) used to control the camera.
 The control scheme does not feature mouselook unless the player holds down both the left and right mouse button to move the view which can come off as clunky.
 Most of the keyboard commands can be remapped, although mouse controls can't.

-The environment of the game is represented in 3D and possesses a surprising amount of interactivity such as drawers, locked chests, desks, and other items lying around which can be seaerched.
+The environment of the game is represented in 3D and possesses a surprising amount of interactivity such as drawers, locked chests, desks, and other items lying around which can be searched.
 Right clicking on most items will elicit a voiced observation from Adam or Rebecca and more details can often be revealed if looked at closely within the inventory.

 There are a large number of characters that make up the world of Realms of the Haunting.

 - Adam Randall - The hero of the story who unravels the mysterious web surrounding the death of his father and the arcane horrors of the mansion he is trapped in.